alicewein/english-for-designers/README.md

   1.

 Our work is deeply influenced by art, sculpture and architecture.
 We strive to craft new and captivating forms for glyphs and fonts, catering to a diverse range of organizations, products, and publishing needs.
-We are creating custom typefaces for brand identities, new products or versatile options for editorial and publishing projects. ([Vojtěch Říha](https://www.superiortype.com/about/studio))
+We are creating custom typefaces for brand identities, new products or versatile options for editorial and publishing projects. ([Superior type](https://www.superiortype.com/about/studio))

 This description effectively highlights several strengths like emphasizing inspiration from art, sculpture, and architecture adds depth and shows a commitment to creativity and aesthetics.
 The focus on crafting "new and captivating forms" suggests a dedication to quality and originality, which is appealing to potential clients.

+Individual bios
 2.

 I like simplicity, as long as it is the right solution.
 I like complicated artistic expression if it is unique.
 Less is less, more is more and sometimes any combination will produce the best result.
 I like to meet people from different backgrounds, I like to work with people with unique skills.
 (Petr Štěpán)